Fault claims and no-claims bonuses

 Types of complaint we see

-- you’ve lost your no-claims bonus or had a fault claim recorded, but the accident wasn’t your fault
+- they’ve lost their no-claims bonus or had a fault claim recorded, but the accident wasn’t your fault

-- you’ve protected your no-claims bonus, but your premiums have increased
+- they’ve protected their no-claims bonus, but your premiums have increased

-- you reported a minor accident without making a claim, but your premiums have increased
+- they reported a minor accident without making a claim, but their premiums have increased

 We also see complaints involving a misunderstanding about how no-claims bonuses work.
 For example, we hear from people who: